 Diameter: The width of the diamond through the girdle.

 Crown: The top part from the girdle to the table.

 Girdle: The narrow band around the widest part of a diamond.

 Pavilion: The bottom part from the girdle to the culet.

 Culet: The facet at the bottom tip.
 The preferred culet is not visible to the naked eye (graded "small" or "none").

 Depth: The height from the culet to the table.

 The first step to choosing a diamond is selecting from one of the major diamond shapes available.
-This step of the diamond buying process is one of the easiest and it is strictly dependent upon personal preference.
+This step of the diamond buying process is one of the easiest and strictly dependent upon personal preference.
 Round brilliant stones are the most popular and are thought to be the quintessential diamond shape.
 It is important not to confuse diamond shape with diamond cut.
 One shape is not necessarily better than another is.
-For each shape, the cut can range from ideal to poor, meaning that the amount of refraction and dispersion of light ranges from ideal to poor.
+The cut can range from ideal to poor for each shape, meaning that the amount of refraction and dispersion of light ranges from ideal to poor.